Skip to main content

 A typical CI/CD pipeline runs every stage in order.
 Any failure halts the pipeline.

-A typical CI/CD pipeline Boxes in a row connected by arrows representing the stages of a continuous integration and continuous deployment pipeline: push, build, lint and type check, unit tests, integration tests, security scans, deploy to staging, smoke tests, deploy to production.
-A failure label below the boxes shows that any failed stage halts the pipeline. push or PR build deps lint and types unit tests integration tests security scans deploy staging smoke tests deploy production after smoke tests pass any failed stage halts the pipeline; no deploy
+A typical CI/CD pipeline from push to production A left-to-right chain of nine stages: push or pull request, build dependencies, lint and type check, unit tests, integration tests, security scans, deploy to staging, smoke tests, and deploy to production.
+Each stage connects to the next with an arrow.
+A callout below shows that any failed stage halts the pipeline immediately and the change is never deployed to production. push or PR build deps lint and types unit tests integration tests security scans deploy staging smoke tests deploy production only after smoke tests pass Every stage must pass in order A failure at ANY stage halts the pipeline here A failed stage halts the pipeline immediately; the change is never deployed to production.

 Each stage either passes (continue) or fails (stop, notify, do not deploy).